 Since January 2018, Nanne Buurman is research associate for documenta- and Exhibition Studies in the department of Art History and Theory at the Kunsthochschule Kassel (School of Art and Design Kassel).
 After completing her studies in Leipzig she was awarded a doctoral scholarship by the German Research Foundation to pursue her dissertation as a member of the International Research Training Group InterArt at the Freie Universität Berlin and as a visiting scholar at Goldsmiths College in London.
 She worked as a lecturer at the universities of Leipzig and Hildesheim and has been involved in numerous art mediation, exhibition, and publication projects.
 Buurman’s research and publications focus on curatorial practices, gender, work, and globalization in the contemporary art field.
 She co-edited documenta.
 Curating the History of the Present (2017) and Situating Global Art.
 Temporalities – Topologies – Trajectories (2018).

 Ina Wudtke is a visual artist.
-Since 2018 she is an artistic researcher of the documenta professorship at the Kunsthochschule Kassel (School of Art and Design Kassel).
+From 2018 until January 2021 she was an artistic researcher of the documenta professorship at the Kunsthochschule Kassel (School of Art and Design Kassel).
 In her research-based work, Ina Wudtke questions hegemonic political and societal discourses and strenghtens counter-discourses on themes such as gender, work and housing.
 From 1992 until 2004 she edited the queer-feminist artist magazine NEID.
 In 2011, she released a conceptual album on gentrification entitled The Fine Art of Living under her pseudonym T-INA Darling.
 With Belgian philosopher Dieter Lesage, she wrote the book Black Sound White Cube (Vienna, Loecker, 2010).
 Her book The Fine Art of Living was published in 2018 (Berlin, Archive Books).
 Ina Wudtke lives in Berlin since 1998.